laminlabs/lamin-blog/docs/1000genomes.md

 print(by_type)
 ```

 But it's not.
 Hence, an agent first needs to find the files, and once it finds them, it needs to investigate whether they have the same schema so that they can be efficiently queried.
-So, it will end up running something like this:
+So, it runs something like this:

 ```python
 # find files with a consistent schema